 - Define the goal of your project

-- Define several intermediate goals (milestones).
-Add as many details as possible.
+- Define several intermediate goals (milestones) and add as many details as possible

 - Development goals (specific features or resources you want to create)